-Parents: Hermes was the son of Zeus, the King of the Gods, and the mountain Nymph Maea, who was a daughter of the Titan Atlas.
-Hermes was born inside a cave on Mount Cyllene in Arcadia, southern Greece.
+Parents: Hermes was born in a cave at Mount Cyllene in Arcadia, southern Greece as the son of Zeus, the King of the Gods, and the Mount Nymph Maea, who was a daughter of Titan Atlas.

 Famous Children: Hermaphroditus and the Satyr Pan.

-It is well known that Ancient Greeks endowed their gods with human weaknesses.
-Hermes, for instance, felt an irresistible impulse of stealing ever since his infancy and quickly developed as the god of the cheaters and the thieves.
+It is known that Ancient Greeks endowed their gods with human weaknesses.
+Hermes, for example, since childhood felt an irresistible urge to steal and quickly became the god of swindlers and thieves.

-Hermes was a messenger of all gods, but mostly he was known for performing duties for his father Zeus with great pleasure.
-Zeus appreciated Hermes' wits highly and always asked for Hermes' assistance throughout his decisions, especially when it came to cheating on his wife Hera.
+Hermes was a messenger of all the gods, but mostly he was known to enjoy taking tasks from his father Zeus.
+Zeus held Hermes' intellect in high regard and always asked him to help him make decisions, especially when it came to cheating on his wife Hera.
+Hera.

-Hermes was a young man, wearing traveling clothes, a flat hat known as "petasus" and winged sandals on his feet.
-Oftentimes he was also considered to have wings attached to his shoulders and hat.
+Hermes was depicted as a young man who wore traveling clothes, a flat hat known as a "petasus", and winged sandals on his feet.
+He was also often depicted with wings on his shoulders and hat.

-Hermes usually held a winged staff with snakes wrapped around it in his hands in order to gain access everywhere.
-This staff helped Hermes to charm the gods or to wake up those who were tamed by the god of sleep.
+Hermes usually held a winged staff, with snakes wrapped around it, in his hands to gain access anywhere.
+This staff helped Hermes to cast spells on the gods or to wake up those who were subdued by the god of sleep.

-The caduceus (his staff), the purse (or leather pouch), the winged sandals, the ram and the petasus (his hat).
+The caduceus (his staff), the purse (or leather bag), the winged sandals, the ram and the petasus (his hat).